-The vast majority of flats are leaseholds, but in the 2000s it became increasingly common for new-build houses to sell as leasehold properties, which has ultimately led to the ban.
+The vast majority of flats are leaseholds, but in the 2000s it became increasingly common for new-build houses to be sold as leasehold properties.

-Can the Lease Be Extended?
-How Much Does Extending a Lease Cost?
+Can the Lease Be Extended, and How Much Will It Cost?

 Under the 1993 Leasehold Reform Act, leaseholders are legally entitled to extend their lease by 90 years if they meet certain qualifying criteria.
 Most leaseholders will be permitted to extend their lease if they have owned a long lease for two years or more.

 The exact cost of extending your lease depends on how much of the lease remains and the value of your property.
 As the years remaining reduce, so does the value of the property, while the premium for extension increases.